Canadian GP Qualifying: Max Verstappen on pole ahead of Nico Hulkenberg as Sergio Perez and Charles Leclerc exit early

 Gasly falls in Q1 in frantic finish

-In the opening segment, Gasly was the big name to fall in the first segment as he was a victim of cars backing up through the final chicane.
+In the opening segment, Gasly was the big name to fall when he was a victim of cars backing up through the final chicane.

 The Frenchman, who received two three-place grid penalties last time out in Spain for impeding in qualifying, had to take evasive action to avoid piling into the back of Sainz's Ferrari.